egnor/wt32-eth01/README.md

 Also see [the data sheet](WT32-ETH01_datasheet_V1.3-en.pdf) ([an older version](WT32-ETH01_manual.pdf) has better English labels), and [pin reference for the ESP32 module itself](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/).

+Some documents ([like this listing](https://www.amazon.com/dp/B09Z298QJQ)) have pins IO5 and IO35 swapped in comparison to the layout above.
+All the physical hardware I've seen has the pins laid out as above, but check to make sure!

 ### Beware!

 There are limitations on several of the pins; see "Strapping Pins"